Treasures of Ireland | Ireland Small Group Tours

 This tour begins in Dublin and then travels clockwise around Ireland to finish in Northern Ireland’s city of Belfast.
 We will enjoy a guided city tour of Dublin with highlights including St Patrick’s Cathedral, amazing quaint villages, green hills, and other hidden gems.
 We will see the Cliffs of Moher, Giant's Causeway, and other UNESCO World Heritage Sites.

-This escorted tour exploring historic Ireland is a popular program for the couple or the single traveller interested in this style of small group travel.
+This escorted tour exploring the treasures of Ireland is a popular program for the couple or the single traveller interested in this style of small group travel.
 It is designed especially for senior travellers seeking to move beyond the tourist track and the usual destinations advertised by other tour companies.
 As we travel on our guided tours, our experienced local guides and tour operator share their own stories and knowledge of Ireland with you.

-Highlights of Historic Ireland tour
+Highlights of Treasures of Ireland tour

 The fabulous landscape and the visit to the Aran Islands will create memories that will last well beyond your trip.
 These memories are paired with the locals stories heard and enjoyed over a meal or drink.
 Senior travellers joining us on this tour will enjoy the opportunity to spend time at each destination.
-The Historic Ireland tour is a combination of day tour and long-staying dream vacation.
+The Treasures of Ireland tour is a combination of day tour and long-staying dream vacation.
 This time is spent learning and sharing in a country that has experienced one of the largest historic migrations of its people, and one that touches so many today.

 Highlights of our tour of Ireland include a stop in Belfast to learn the history of the area, including a visit to the famous political murals.
 We also visit the Harland Wolff shipyard.
 During the tour, we also enjoy performances at the Abbey Theatre in Dublin and the National Folk Theatre (Siamsa Tire) in Tralee.
 We experience a walking tour of Powerscourt Manor in the Wicklow Mountains, taking in its glorious gardens and grounds.